andreijiroh-dev/website/markdown/links.md

 # Everything ~ajhalili2006 in one place

+Hi there!
+I am Andrei Jiroh, autistic Filipino, open-source developer and SABDFL at RecapTime.dev, Linux user and backend dev in Node.js and Deno.

-It's like Buffer and friends, but right inside this website and part of version control.
+_It's like Buffer and friends, but right inside this website and part of version control in Markdown._

 ## Meta